thk5594-taehokim/MPB_OPRE/README.md

 4. Section_EC_9_Synthetic_Example_Unequal_Weight/summary_data

 For 1, 2, and 4, our codes save the summary statistics as CSV files to generate the figures in Latex.
-For 3, the two-sided bound results are saved as mat file, and the summary of the results is displayed on the command window,
+For 3, the two-sided bound results are saved as mat file, and the summary of the results is displayed on the command window.